Answering "May We Contact This Employer?" In An Interview (2022)

-You put references on your resume, go in for your interview and at the end of it, the interviewer asks, “May we contact this employer?”
+You put references on your resume, go in for your interview, and at the end of it, the interviewer asks, “May we contact this employer?”
 What should you do?
-We’re going to go over how to answer this as well as how to not get yourself in a trap that might be difficult to get out of.
+We’re going to go over how to answer this and how to not get yourself in a trap that might be difficult to get out of.
 All of it is in this guide.
 Let’s get right into it!

 The Importance Of An Accurate Resume